-We went on a one day drive to the Ranganathittu bird sanctuary.
-And I was overwhelmed by its beauty, to say the least.
+We went on a one day drive to the Ranganathittu bird sanctuary – one of the coolest places in Karnataka.
+And I was overwhelmed by its beauty.

 I penned down my experience in a poem.
 After all, what is better than nature and poetry?

 Writing down that poem here.